Raihan4520/COA/README.md

 These codes helps strengthen the understanding of computer architecture and assembly language.

-## EMU8086
+## emu8086

-The lab work for this course was done using the **EMU8086** emulator, which allows for the execution and simulation of assembly language programs for the 8086 microprocessor.
-EMU8086 provides a visual representation of registers and memory, making it easier to debug and understand low-level machine operations.
+The lab work for this course was done using the **emu8086** emulator, which allows for the execution and simulation of assembly language programs for the 8086 microprocessor. emu8086 provides a visual representation of registers and memory, making it easier to debug and understand low-level machine operations.

-To run these programs on your machine, you'll need to download and install EMU8086.
-Visit the [official website](https://www.emu8086.com) for more information.
+To run these programs on your machine, you'll need to download and install emu8086.

 ## How to Use